How to Be More Assertive – The Quintessential Guide

 Headhunter: From a compensation standpoint, we would probably be looking in the £40k + or – range.
 It really depends on how the other interviews go.

-This is a great way to show you how when you capitalize on your strengths and also communicate your needs from an assertive frame can help you negotiate a better salary.
+This is a great way to show you how when you capitalize on your strengths and also communicate your needs can help you negotiate a better salary.

 Example #3 – Airport Terminal – Extra luggage negotiation.